Describe a Type I & Type II Error for each scenario.(A)\left(... | Study Prep in Pearson+

 A computer repair store advertises the average repair cost as \$75 or less.

-Type I: We conclude that some bags don't have at least when they all do.
+Type I: We conclude that some bags don't have at least 200g when they all do.

 Type II: We conclude that some bags don't have at least 200 g when they all do.

-Type I: We conclude all bags have at least when some don't
+Type I: We conclude all bags have at least 200g when some don't

-Type II: We conclude all bags have at least when some don't
+Type II: We conclude all bags have at least 200g when some don't

-Type I: We conclude that all bags have at least when some don't.
+Type I: We conclude that all bags have at least 200g when some don't.

-Type II: We conclude that some bags don't have at least when they all do.
+Type II: We conclude that some bags don't have at least 200g when they all do.

-Type I: We conclude that some bags don't have at least when they all do.
+Type I: We conclude that some bags don't have at least 200g when they all do.

-Type II: We conclude all bags have at least when some don't.
+Type II: We conclude all bags have at least 200g when some don't.

 Master Type I & Type II Errors with a bite sized video explanation from PatrickStart learning